aumtuhin/Journey/README.md

 # Journey a travel information app

-In this we basically worked NRW travel data.
+In this we basically worked with NRW travel data.
 Traveller can easily search places by city.
 There are also places by different categories.

 The app is build with these following technologies:
 * [NodeJS](https://nodejs.org)